Written by Cheryl Alkon, contributing writer, with Vivian Lee, assistant editor

-It appears that the COVID-19 pandemic will remain a concern through and beyond this holiday season.
+The COVID-19 pandemic may remain a concern for many people this holiday season.

-“As much as I would like to celebrate Thanksgiving with my children and grandchildren, it probably will not happen this year,” said Breastcancer.org Community member Betrayal.
-“I am at higher risk due to age and [medications] which lower my immunity.
+Many of us were disconnected from family and friends for months — even through the winter holidays — in 2020.
+“As much as I would like to celebrate Thanksgiving with my children and grandchildren, it probably will not happen this year,” said Breastcancer.org Community member Betrayal in late 2020.
+“I am at higher risk due to age and [medications that] lower my immunity.
 My grandchildren are in the age groups where they are considered to be possible asymptomatic carriers.
 So I see them from a distance but miss their hugs and kisses tremendously.”

-If you’re being treated for breast cancer and struggling with how to handle the holidays this year, you’re not alone.
-We spoke with several experts who offered advice on how to safely connect with your loved ones this holiday season.
+If you’re receiving breast cancer treatment and are unsure about how to handle the holidays this year, you’re not alone.
+We spoke with several experts who offered advice on how you can safely connect with your loved ones this holiday season.

 Know your risk